 Cornell Health is proud to participate in Cornell's Safer People: Safer Places LGBTQA Support Network, which seeks to create a safer and more inclusive environment for all members of the campus community by reducing heterosexism, homophobia, biphobia, transphobia, and queerphobia.

-- Visit our Medical Care section to learn about the full range of medical support we offer
+- Visit our Primary Care page to learn about the full range of medical support we offer

 - Our Sexual Health Care page provides information about safer-sex resources (including sexual health counseling, safer sex products, PrEP, and STI/HIV testing and treatment)